 Worked with entrepreneurs to protect the future success of their small businesses

-Despite the unique barriers presented by the pandemic, New Roots has established an additional Farmer’s Market location at the IRC in Salt Lake City.
+Despite the unique barriers presented by the pandemic, New Roots has established a new farmer’s market at the IRC in Salt Lake City office.
 Additionally, the Sunnyvale Farmers Market location is run collaboratively by refugee farmers participating in the program.
 New Roots farmers are producing record-setting this year sales by establishing relationships with customers directly.

 Together, we have worked with 13 Spice Kitchen Incubator businesses to apply for over $160,000 in loans and grants while they experience financial loss, recognizing that behind every small business is a home.
 In addition, Spice Kitchen staff worked with entrepreneurs to create Community Food Boxes in an effort to increase market opportunities for small businesses and maintain the community’s access to diverse foods.
 Though entrepreneurs face unique challenges, they are still seeking to help others.
-Chef Abudu from Kafe Mamai guided a local effort to raise money for children in Yemen, a population facing numerous crises on top of the global pandemic.
+Through a collaborative community project, the Nourish to Flourish Initiative, Spice Kitchen entrepreneurs are preparing nutritious meals for food-insecure community members across Salt Lake County.
+Additionally, Chef Abudu from Kafe Mamai guided a local effort to raise money for children in Yemen, a population facing numerous crises on top of the global pandemic.